jackdewinter/pymarkdown/docs/rules/rule_md024.md

 ### Failure Scenarios

-This rule triggers when there are multiple headings that contain the same text:
+This rule triggers when there are multiple headings that have the same text:

 ```Markdown
 # Heading Text